icpipeline-framework/icpipeline-complete-beta/README.quick-start.md

 ./installer.sh
 ```

-In a sense, that's all there is to it, because you just follow the prompts from here.
-"Clone and go" is the idea, and we've tried hard to make it that way.
-The installer does all the work, inviting you to choose options as you go.
-Most of your input is front-loaded -- meaning that the  info-gathering comes near the top, and *then* it executes based on your selections.
+... and just follow the prompts from here.
+"Clone and go" is the idea.
+The installer does the work, and you choose options as you go.
+This is a loose play-by-play:

-First you'll read through the introductory/disclosure section, at your pleasure.
+a) First, read through the introductory/disclosure section at your pleasure.
 Just \<ENTER\> a time or three to advance.

-Next come requirements verification, where the installer will confirm that the tools are present on your machine.
-Pay attention here to your AWS profile.
-The installer will display your profile information, which is important because your profile determines where the resources will be built, while providing the necessary AWS account permissions.
-Truth be told, it will simplify matters if you have admin privileges.
-Your profile needs to be able to build, manage and delete resources relating to VPC and ECS/Fargate.
-And, depending on the options you select, VPN and EC2 resources may also come into play.
-We're a small shop and we have not yet sorted out a detailed *least privilege* baseline.
-Meantime, it will be a plus if you can pretty much swing the hammer in your AWS account.

-Other than that, the requirements will be givens for most IC folk -- Node, Docker, the Canister SDK, AWS CLI, Git.
-One item most of you may not have is JQ (`brew install jq`), which is a lightweight JSON parser for bash.
-ICPipeline is basically a tool for using other tools, and these are the tools.

-The installer will first display some introductory disclosure information, and then proceed to system requirements verification.
-Just review your screen outputs and press \<ENTER\> to proceed when ready.

-To continue with a default, secure Private Network Mode, continue right here.
-Or, for a quicker, easier Public Network Mode installation, skip down to that heading.

-3).
-Here, we suggest taking time to review the installer's introduction, full disclosure, requirements verification, etc. -- there is plenty of useful onscreen information in the terminal window.
-Pay particular attention to your AWS profile details, especially if you use multiple named profiles with the AWS CLI.
-The installer reads from your profile and displays the relevant parts for your confirmation.
-You'll need robust permissions in the AWS account (details below).
-Likewise, you'll want your Workers' container infrastructure to land in the right account, region, AZ, etc.  It works well with multi-account AWS setups.
-We do, so it's well-tested in that respect.
+b) Next comes requirements verification -- if anything's missing on your machine, the installer will let you know.
+c) GitHub Auth token: \<ENTER\> to skip past this for now, we'll come back to it later.
+d) Enable password auth on your Workers: ENABLE, since this is just a test.
+e) Additional ports: \<ENTER\> to skip for now.
+f) Public vs Private Network Mode: choose PUBLIC for least possible friction, we'll just delete it anyway.
+g) Ingress CIDR range: \<ENTER\> to skip for now.

-4).
-At the next pause, press `<ENTER>` to accept the default *Secure Network Mode*.
+h) Number of Workers: \<ENTER\> to accept the default of 2
-The installer will verify the remaining requirements on your system, printing its findings to screen.
-If it detects anything missing, it will tell you and offer guidance.
-Again, it's worth following along with your screen output.

-5).
-The installer next displays a lists the remaining options you'll be need to select.
-For the most part, these options pertain to the network architecture and security of your containerized Workers.
-Now is a good time to pause and review this list, as each choice will materially affect your outcome.
-If unsure about any of them, consult with a systems/network engineer on your team, or you can reach out to us at ICPipeline and we'll try to help.
+i) Copy SSH key: \<ENTER\> to skip for now (we enabled password auth anyway).

+And that's it.
+The installer will take it from here.
+When it completes in 5-8 minutes, you'll have:

+1) Your dedicated Pipeline Manager canister dApp (ICPM), deployed on the Internet Computer.
+2) Two containerized Workers, which will have automatically registered with your ICPM by the time you log in.

+Your installer terminal window will display the URL to your ICPM dapp.
+Paste that into a browser, use the default Manager Code to log in, where you'll be required to change to your own Manager Code.

+Now might be a good time to look at that YT playlist if you haven't -- it walks you right through getting started with your ICPM dapp.
+<a href="https://www.youtube.com/watch?v=DlOplFmLWSQ&list=PLUNN54d-q9QMRT441IdOEC0b6RXKJUqOe">ICPipeline: Getting Started on YouTube</a>

+Please refer to the main README for more detailed information.
+Reach out to us at any time if we can help you along on your IC journey.
+We're on the same journey, and we'll probably pick your brain too.